Computes a given histogram distance metric to a distribution

 by minimizing the given metric.
 The first argument is a vector of parameters

-that should match up with the arguments for dist
+that should match up with the arguments for dist.
+For example, params = c(0, 1) with

 optimize to be the first argument.